A new leptogenesis scenario parametrized by Dirac neutrino mass matrix: The model

-Here $m_{f}^{}$ and $M_{f'}^{}$ denote the ordinary and mirror fermion mass eigenvalues, while $V$ and $U$ are the CKM and PMNS matrices.
-Clearly, the mirror Dirac neutrinos have a heavy mass matrix proportional to the seesaw-suppressed mass matrix of the ordinary Dirac neutrinos.
-For the following demonstration, we also give the charged gauge boson masses
+Here $m_{f}^{}$ and $M_{f'}^{}$ stand for the ordinary and mirror fermion mass eigenvalues, while $V$ and $U$ are the CKM and PMNS matrices \cite{patrignani2016}.
+Clearly, the mirror Dirac neutrinos have a heavy mass matrix proportional to the light mass matrix of the ordinary Dirac neutrinos.
+The PMNS matrix also does not contain any Majorana CP phases, \begin{widetext}